misbah7172/Bakey-Bliss/README.md

 ### Troubleshooting

+- **Windows Environment Variable Issues**
+  - If you see errors about NODE_ENV, use the provided `start-windows.bat` file instead of npm commands
+  - If you get "command not found" errors, make sure Node.js is installed and in your PATH
+  - Command Prompt or PowerShell with Administrator privileges may be required

 - **MySQL Connection Issues**
+  - Ensure XAMPP is running with MySQL service active (green light in XAMPP Control Panel)
-  - Ensure MySQL is running on port 3306
+  - Verify MySQL is running on the default port 3306
   - Check that the MySQL username is 'root' with an empty password (XAMPP default)
   - If you've set a different MySQL password, update it in server/database.mjs
+  - If database errors persist, try creating the database manually in phpMyAdmin:
+    1. Open http://localhost/phpmyadmin in your browser
+    2. Click "New" on the left sidebar
+    3. Enter "bakerybliss" as the database name and click "Create"

 - **Port Conflicts**
-  - If port 5000 is already in use, you can change it in server/index.ts
+  - If port 5000 is already in use, you'll see a "port already in use" error
+  - Change the port in server/index.ts (line ~73)
   - Remember to restart the server after changing the port

 ## Project Structure